-3. If your city, landlord or trash removal company allows it, you can put relatively small things in a nearby dumpster.
+- If your city, landlord or dumpster rental company allows it, you can put relatively small things in a nearby dumpster.
 Be sure to deface these items and attach warning labels.

 You might find it more satisfying to burn the infested bedding.
 However, you should only do this with local government approval.
 Some counties and municipalities forbid residents from setting mattresses, furniture or carpets ablaze.
 If you decide to burn the furnishings, keep a garden hose and baking soda within reach.

 It’s important to realize that some people reuse items from transfer stations, dumpsters or city curbs.
 Before you discard bedding, use a sharp implement to destroy the fabric.
 Write “bed bugs” and “infested” on it with a marker or spray paint.
 These steps help protect everyone from this tenacious pest.